MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-latch-contention.md

 ## How does SQL Server use latches?

-A page in SQL Server is 8 KB and can store multiple rows.
+A page in SQL Server is eight KB and can store multiple rows.
 To increase concurrency and performance, buffer latches are held only for the duration of the physical operation on the page, unlike locks which are held for the duration of the logical transaction.

 Latches are internal to the SQL engine and are used to provide memory consistency, whereas locks are used by SQL Server to provide logical transactional consistency.
 The following table compares latches to locks: